 1.5.2 Fire

-One must discuss the fire factor in somewhat more detail.
+One must discuss the fire factor somewhat in more detail.
 There are a number of plant species in all drier climates that are adapted to fire.
 This is particularly evident in Australia, but also in all Mediterranean countries.
-In Australia, we speak of pyrophytes (fire plants) when these species are virtually dependent on fire to continue to thrive.
+In Australia, we speak of Pyrophytes (fire plants) when these species are virtually dependent on fire to continue to thrive.
 The fruits, for example, only release their seeds after a fire has passed over them (◘ Fig. A-33) and only then are they capable of germination.

 This is due to the fact that a fire burns the hard woody components of the fruit or seed coat and thus mechanically loosens them.
 The next time it rains, the water can penetrate better and the swelling pressure then opens the fruit wall or seed coat.
 This can be observed in several species of the genus Eucalyptus, but also in many Proteaceae.
 In the Mediterranean region, the cork oak (Quercus suber) is particularly fire-resistant.
 Its thick bark protects the cambium (◘ Fig. A-34).
 After a fire, new branches sprout from it.
 But many other plants also sprout new shoots from underground storage organs, well fertilized by the ash.

-◘ Fig. A-33 Banksia trees represent a good example of pyrophytes.
+◘ Fig. A-33 Banksia trees represent a good example of Pyrophytes.
 Their seeds in the cobs in the middle picture are only released (c) and become germinable by the action of fire (photos: a Breckle; b and c: Rafiqpoor).

+◘ Fig. A-34 In the Mediterranean regions of Eurasia, cork is extracted from the bark of Quercus suber (a) (Here in Algarve, Portugal, photo: Rafiqpoor).
+The black soil and burn marks on the branches of the trees testify to fire exposure during the summer 2017 fire in the mountainous area of Monchique in the Algarve region, southern Portugal.
+It is the relatively thick cork layer that protects the cambium of the tree against fire exposure (b, photo: http://bit.do/bJDAo).

 2 The climate